Nostalgia Critic

-Nostalgia Critic is an American review comedy web series created, directed by and starring web comedian Douglas "Doug" Walker.
-The series initially launched on YouTube on July 3, 2007, before moving to Walker's own site, That Guy with the Glasses, then to Channel Awesome.
-The show follows Walker as the title character, a bitter and sarcastic critic who mostly reviews films and television shows from his childhood and recent past, usually with comically exaggerated rage.
-The show often alternates the Critic's angry rants and humor with analysis of the episode's subject.
-Some of the films he reviewed (such as Exorcist II: The Heretic, The Garbage Pail Kids Movie, and Batman & Robin) are generally considered as the worst films ever made.
+Nostalgia Critic is an American review comedy web series created, directed by, and starring comedian Doug Walker.
+The series initially launched on YouTube on July 3, 2007, before moving to Walker's own site, That Guy with the Glasses, and finally to the online production company Channel Awesome.
+The show follows Walker as the title character, a bitter and sarcastic film critic who reviews films and television shows from his childhood and recent past, usually with comically exaggerated hysteria.
+The show focuses on analysis of the episode's subject, often incorporated with sketches, rants, or embedded storylines.
+Many of the films reviewed—such as Exorcist II: The Heretic, The Garbage Pail Kids Movie, Batman & Robin, and Foodfight!—are generally considered as the worst films ever made.

 Walker briefly retired the series on August 14, 2012, to work on other projects, even writing the character out of existence in the Channel Awesome film To Boldly Flee.
-On January 22, 2013, Walker announced the show's return in a narrative video called "The Review Must Go On".
+On January 22, 2013, Walker announced the show's return in a narrative video titled The Review Must Go On.
 The show subsequently returned with a more narrative- and sketch-driven sixth season, beginning on February 5, 2013, with a review of The Odd Life of Timothy Green.
 Most episodes still retain the original clip-using format.